-- To know by personal experience through involvement or direct contact, by investigation and proof, and by consideration (first-hand knowledge)
+- Knowing by personal experience through involvement or direct contact, by investigation and proof, and by consideration (first-hand knowledge)

-On the other hand, “yada” achieves a much deeper “knowing” when two people willingly and fully open themselves up to each other.
-There is an emotional element of “yada” that occurs when two people trust their most intimate and vulnerable selves with each other.
-Sex may be a reflection of this, but sex, in and of itself, does not necessarily indicate such a connection exists.
+“Yada” achieves a much deeper “knowing” when two people willingly and fully open themselves to each other.
+The emotional element of “yada” occurs when two people entrust each other with their most intimate and vulnerable selves.
+Sex may be a reflection of this; but sex, in and of itself, does not necessarily indicate such a connection exists.
 “Yada is a word of intimacy that transcends the physical.
 It describes the whole knowing of a person.
 It portrays an uncovering and an embrace of the nakedness of another.
 There are no secrets and nothing is held back.”
 “Yada” sex is the ultimate joining of two people at the core of who they are.
 It is the most sacred and highest expression of the privacy and intimacy of their relationship.

-- Proverbs 3:5-6 “Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths” (NKJV).
+- “Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths” (Proverbs 3:5-6 )

-- Jeremiah 1:5 “Before I formed you in the womb I knew you” (NKJV)
+- “Before I formed you in the womb I knew you” (Jeremiah 1:5)

-- Ezekiel (multiple verses) “…and you shall know that I am the LORD” (NKJV).
+- Ezekiel (multiple references) “…and you shall know that I am the LORD.”

 - To perceive with the outer senses, particularly with physical sight; to perceive, comprehend, understand with the mind

-- To know intuitively; to know or have knowledge from observation, but not personal experience.
+- Knowing know intuitively; knowing or having knowledge from observation, but not personal experience.

-- Matthew 4:21 “Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (NKJV).
+- “Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (Matthew 4:21)

-- Matthew 22:29 “Jesus answered and said to them, ‘You are mistaken, not knowing the Scriptures nor the power of God’” (NKJV).
+- “Jesus answered and said to them, ‘You are mistaken, not knowing the Scriptures nor the power of God’” (Matthew 22:29)

-- Matthew 24:43 “But know (ginosko) this, that if the master of the house had known (eido) what hour the thief would come, he would have watched and not allowed his house to be broken into” (NKJV).
+- “But know (ginosko) this, that if the master of the house had known (eido) what hour the thief would come, he would have watched and not allowed his house to be broken into” (Matthew 24:43, parenthesis added).

-- John 1:26 “John answered them, saying, ‘I baptize with water, but there stands One among you whom you do not know’” (NKJV).
+- “John answered them, saying, ‘I baptize with water, but there stands One among you whom you do not know.’”
+(John 1:26)

-- John 4:25 “The woman said to Him, ‘I know that Messiah is coming’ (who is called Christ).
-‘When He comes, He will tell us all things’” (NKJV).
+- “The woman said to Him, ‘I know that Messiah is coming’ (who is called Christ).
+‘When He comes, He will tell us all things.’”
+(John 4:25)

 From a spiritual perspective, many people “eido” know about Jesus Christ.
 They’ve read many facts about Him, studied His life, understood His Messianic claims, and possibly even worshipped in His name.
-However, they’ve never entered into a personal relationship with Him – allowing Him access to their most inner core and receiving His transformational new birth of their spirit.
-They know about Him (eido), but they do not truly know Him (ginosko).
+However, they’ve never entered into a personal relationship with Him.
+They are not “in relationship” with Him, having never allowed Him access to their most inner core nor received His transformational spiritual rebirth.
+Sure, they know about Him (eido), but they do not truly know Him (ginosko).

 - To come to know, realize, recognize, or understand completely

-- Matthew 1:25 “…and (Joseph) did not know her till she had brought forth her firstborn Son.
-And he called His name JESUS” (NKJV).
+- “…and (Joseph) did not know her till she had brought forth her firstborn Son.
+And he called His name JESUS” (Matthew 1:25, parenthesis added).

-- Matthew 7:23 “Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
+- “Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”
-(NKJV).
+(Matthew 7:23)

-- I John 2:3 “Now by this we know that we know Him, if we keep His commandments.”
+- “Now by this we know that we know Him, if we keep His commandments.”
+(1 John 2:3)

-This “knowing” is more of a heart knowledge and often indicates a relation between the person knowing and the object known.
-What is known is of value or importance to the one who knows, hence the reason or basis for the relationship.
+This “knowing” is more of a heart knowledge.
+It often indicates a relationship between the person knowing and the object known.
+What is known is of value or importance to the one who knows.
+Hence, the reason or basis for the relationship.
 It frequently suggests a progression in knowledge while also implying an active relation between the one who knows and the person or thing known.
-The “eido” progression may ultimately lead to “ginosko” – but not always.
+The “eido” progression may ultimately lead to “ginosko,” but not always.

-One great way to identify the difference between “eido” knowing and “ginosko” knowing is by considering the celestial moon.
-“Eido” knowledge confirms the lunar object’s position in space, identifies its lunar cycles, understands its impact on the oceans’ tides, and appreciates the potential for nostalgic and romantic feelings when gazing at its nightly glow.
-However, “ginosko” knowledge occurred when Neil Armstrong actually stepped onto the lunar surface and personally experienced it on July 20, 1969, at 10:56 pm ET, when he made his “one small step for man, one giant leap for mankind.”
+One great way to see the difference between “eido” and “ginosko” is to consider the moon.
+“Eido” confirms the lunar object’s facts.
+Position in space.
+Lunar cycles.
+Its impact on the oceans’ tides.
+Here also lies an appreciation for nostalgic and romantic feelings when gazing at its nightly glow.
+However, “ginosko” knowledge occurred when Neil Armstrong actually stepped onto the moon’s surface and personally experienced it.
+On July 20, 1969, at 10:56 pm ET, he made his “one small step for man, one giant leap for mankind.”
 We all “eido” know the moon exists; however, Neil Armstrong “ginosko” knows it more intimately based on his personal experience with it.

 Personal Application Questions:

-- How intimate and personal is your relationship with God?
+- How intimate and personal is your relationship with Jesus Christ?

-- Do you personally and intimately know Jesus Christ or do you merely know about Him?
+- Do you personally and intimately know Him or do you merely know about Him?